fluid-project/infusion-docs/src/documents/ChangeApplierAPI.md

 ---
 title: ChangeApplier API
 layout: default
-category: API
+category: Infusion
 ---

-This section explains and documents the various Javascript API calls for instantiating and working with ChangeAppliers.
+This section explains and documents the various Javascript API calls for instantiating and working with [ChangeApplier](ChangeApplier.md)s.
 In practice, users will use the ChangeAppliers which are automatically constructed for every [Model Component](tutorial-gettingStartedWithInfusion/ModelComponents.md) as its top-level member applier and will not construct their own.
-Furthermore, a good deal of the use made of ChangeAppliers will take the form of [Declarative Configuration](FrameworkConcepts.md#declarative-configuration) rather than literal JavaScript API calls - many more declarative uses are supported in Infusion 1.5 and even more will be supported in Infusion 2.0.
+Furthermore, a good deal of the use made of ChangeAppliers will take the form of [Declarative Configuration](FrameworkConcepts.md#declarative-configuration) rather than literal JavaScript API calls - many declarative uses were supported in Infusion 1.5 and even more will be supported in Infusion 2.0.
 This page presents both programmatic calls and their declarative equivalents where they exist.

 ## Registering interest in model changes using a ChangeApplier ##